railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Opportunities.rst

 Ensuring that you track opportunities
 -------------------------------------

-Just like leads, Open ERP provides several menus to handle sales opportunities efficiently.
+Just like leads, OpenERP provides several menus to handle sales opportunities efficiently.
 All the menus for opportunities are under the menu :menuselection:`CRM & SRM --> Sales --> Opportunities`.